Public Domain Day: 2025

 The earliest versions of Popeye the Sailor Man and Tintin became public domain figures.
 It was the first day that all songs, art, films and books from the 1920s were public domain in the United States, with the only exception being sound recordings.

 2026

-The earliest version of Betty Boop will enter the public domain.
-It will also be the first time since 1977 that a new decade of works, the 1930s, will begin to uniformly enter the public domain in the United States.
+The earliest versions of Betty Boop entered the public domain, as did the first four Nancy Drew novels.
+It is also the first time since 1977 that a new decade of works, the 1930s, began to uniformly enter the public domain in the United States.